gramener/gramex-guide/contributing/README.md

 yarn upgrade --cwd gramex/apps/ui/
 ```

-Update the following and commit to `dev` branch:
+Update the following and commit to `master` branch:

 - In gramex:
     - `gramex/release.json` -- update the version number